With a growing demand for analytical services, a career in statistics puts you at the heart of decision making for the public good in government

 As a GSS fast streamer you will be joining the Government Statistical Service’s flagship development scheme for our future senior statistical leaders.

-Over the four-year scheme you will be involved in a range of statistical work, for example, working with different data sets, creating surveys, disseminating and communicating statistics to non-analysts, across a number of different government departments as you build up the skills and knowledge needed to progress to senior leadership roles in the GSS and across the civil service.
+Over the 3.5 year scheme you will be involved in a range of statistical work and analytical, for example, working with different data sets, creating surveys, disseminating and communicating statistics to non-analysts, across a number of different government departments as you build up the skills and knowledge needed to progress to senior leadership roles in the GSS and across the civil service.

-For more information about the GSS please see the GSS website.
+For more information about the GSS please visit Government Statistical Service and Statistician Group.

 Requirements